-complying with ultimate beneficial ownership requirements
+Complying with ultimate beneficial ownership requirements

-These new directives are specifically aimed at ‘obliged entities’, namely financial institutions, law firms, accountancy firms, and credit agencies.
+These directives are specifically aimed at ‘obliged entities’, namely financial institutions, law firms, accountancy firms, and credit agencies.

 With the net closing in on those who try to tax evade and launder money, criminal individuals and corporations are using ever more ingenious ways to get their money through the international banking system.
-For this reason, organisations on the new criminal hit-list are looking for new ways to comply with regulations without hurting their bottom-line, or the customer experience.
+For this reason, organizations on the new criminal hit-list are looking for new ways to comply with regulations without hurting their bottom-line, or the customer experience.
 This is a real challenge for mid tier banks and other regulated firms.
 But it also presents an opportunity.
-The chance to improve processes, minimise risk and embrace technology to speed up onboarding.
+The chance to improve processes, minimize risk and embrace technology to speed up onboarding.

-why you need improved KYC processes
+Why you need improved KYC processes

 With the stepping-up of criminal activity, ‘obliged entities’ are at risk of unwittingly helping to fund criminal activity and the reputational damage that comes with it.
 Furthermore, the financial penalties for not complying with AML regulations are becoming more severe.
 This is driving the need for better, faster, more accurate and streamlined Know Your Customer (KYC) processes.
 Estimates put the money laundering figure at around the £57 billion mark in the UK alone.